timmcginley/41936/Workflows/LCAbyg.md

 ![billede](https://github.com/user-attachments/assets/6ba09fb2-18e9-49e0-834c-ff61aa2c2558)
 *Figure 4: The 'Project' and 'Building' fields in LCAbyg*

+**MANGLER ET STYKKE HER**

 Under ‘**Operational consumption and supply**’ you will want to fill in the key numbers from the energy framework calculation.
-Specifically, it requires the three highlighted results in Figure 5.
+Specifically, it requires the three highlighted results in Figure 6.

 ![billede](https://github.com/user-attachments/assets/d246bb07-732f-4f0c-b34c-0da8c6ba8f7f)
-*Figure 5: Energy framework key numbers*
+*Figure 6: Energy framework key numbers*

 In the ’**Operational heat use**’ box, fill in the result for **‘Heat’ (1)**.
 In the ‘**Operational electricity use**’ box, fill in the result for **‘El. for operation of building’ (2)**.